ltrcoin/ltrexchange/readme.md

-# OpenTrade is the best opensource cryptocurrency exchange!
+# LTR Exchange is a project of LTR Tech Company.

 Live version: https://trade.multicoins.org/